voyd-lang/voyd/reference/reserved.md

 # Notes:

-- `strict` may be used to mark a function that is guaranteed to not have any side effects.
-Non strict functions have some implicit side effects such as `print`.
+- `pure` may be used to mark a function that is guaranteed to not have any side effects.
+Non pure functions have some implicit side effects such as `print`.